-- Striving to improve field performance by increasing throughput through injectivity improvements - Optimize polymer loading with the use of existing fresh water volumes - Additional water treatment processes previously piloted but not implemented - economics and operating limitations posed challenges - 2015 Small water treatment pilot to investigate new technologies to improve produced water quality - Additional Grosmont Source/Disposal options are being investigated as we plan the long-term Water Sourcing options.
+- Striving to improve field performance by increasing throughput through injectivity improvements - Optimize polymer loading with the use of existing fresh water volumes - Additional water treatment processes previously piloted but not implemented - economics and operating limitations posed challenges - 2015 Small water treatment pilot to investigate new technologies to improve produced water quality. - Additional Grosmont Source/Disposal options are being investigated as we plan the long-term Water Sourcing options. - 2017 Approval for additional disposal at 1F1/13-28 which was converted from Grosmont source to disposal.